Insights into the potential reach of social media posts can help you to further analyze the audience impact of the posts you are tracking.

 You may see Tweets which don't have reach values when first creating a search, this is because reach values are assigned to subscription-based tweets only.
 A Twitter subscription is created each time you save or update a Social search that includes Twitter as a source.
 From that moment on we pull in all tweets that match that query.
 When running an ad hoc search or first creating a new search, the sample tweets displayed in the results don't have a subscription yet.

-The Reach value is sourced from the number of views when the content is collected by our tracking.
+The Reach value is sourced from the number of subscribers to the subreddit.

 How to sort your results by Social Reach